naftananmamo/iris-flower-classification-ML/README.md

 ## 📊 Model Training
 The dataset was split into training and testing sets.
-A simple classification model (e.g., Logistic Regression / Decision Tree / etc.) was trained using `scikit-learn`.
+A simple classification model (e.g., Logistic Regression) was trained using `scikit-learn`.

 ##  Results
 - **Model Accuracy:** 100%